juliabgkv/calorie-tracker/README.md

 # Calorie Tracker

 A minimalist app that will help you track your daily calorie intake.
 You can add, edit or delete meals.
-Calories summarize and display in progress block with circle progress bar to indicate how many persents of daily norm you`ve been eaten per day.
-Total daily calories can be chanched.
-Also this app has light and dark modes, your theme choose will be restored after refreshing page (a theme select stores in localStorage).
+Calories summarize and display in progress block with circle progress bar to indicate how many percent of daily norm you`ve been eaten per day.
+Total daily calories can be changed.
+Also this app has light and dark modes, your theme choice will be restored after refreshing the page (a theme select stores in localStorage).

 **All data saves in localStorage.**